gnosisguild/snapshot-signer/README.md

 ## Audits

-An audit have been performed by [Côme du Crest](https://cducrest.github.io/auditor-blog/) for Gnosis.
+An audit has been performed by [Côme du Crest](https://cducrest.github.io/auditor-blog/) for Gnosis.

 No issues have been identified in the audit.